St. Vincent de Paul Society (SVP)

-Most of our members are Eucharistic Ministers, which adds a further dimension to our service to the sick & housebound.
+Most of our members are Eucharistic Ministers which adds a further dimension to our service to the sick and; housebound.
 All of our members have enhanced clearance from the Catholic, SVP and Government Safeguarding and CRB systems.

 Turning Concern Into Action